oer4sdi/OER-InspireViewAndDownloadServices/README.md

 ### Target Audience and Prerequisites

 This tutorial is designed for students and professionals who want to improve their understanding of Spatial Information Infrastructures.
-We assume that you have some basic knowledge about geospatial data, QGIS.
-In this case you will need about 20-40 minutes to use this tutorial.
+We assume that you have some basic knowledge about spatial data, QGIS and Python.
+In this case you will need about 30 minutes to use this tutorial.

 ### How to use the OER Module